bento-platform/bento_lib/README.md

   * [ ] A release has been created, tagged in the format of `v#.#.#` and named in the format of `Version #.#.#`, listing any changes made, in the GitHub releases page **tagged from the master branch!**

+#### 1A.
+Note on Versioning

+The `bento_lib` project uses [semantic versioning](https://semver.org/) for releasing.
+If the API is broken in any way, including minor differences in the way a function behaves given an identical set of parameters (excluding bugfixes for unintentional behaviour), the MAJOR version must be incremented.
+In this way, we guarantee that projects relying on this API do not accidentally break upon upgrading.

 ### 2. Releasing from the Command Line